gianlazz/Lazztech.Cloud/GianDevNotes.md

 - compiling the docker base image for arm with qemu
 - Multiple concurrent docker jobs causing pipeline failures

 For now to temporarily fix the collision between the multi branch docker pipeline I'm going to comment out that section of the Jenkinsfile.
+I've restored the jenkins pipeline to the last most functional state it's been so that I can continue to do basic integration testing on the project until I make more progress on it.